Business types

 Fully above board

-This site explains the difference between forming a company, living in a country, selling to customers, opening accounts, receiving payments, keeping records, and meeting local obligations.
+This site explains the difference between forming a company, living in a country, selling to customers, opening accounts, accepting payments, receiving payouts, keeping records, and meeting local obligations.
 It does not teach tax avoidance, secrecy, nominee schemes, or immigration shortcuts.

-Tax treaties, local registration rules, business licences, address rules, banking requirements, and reporting duties can all matter.
+Tax treaties, local registration rules, business licences, address rules, banking requirements, payment processor rules, and reporting duties can all matter.
 Readers should check official sources and consult qualified professionals for their own situation.

 Browse by topic